Old Aberdeen Campus

 Fourth Year (Honours): The options selected at level 3 are continued with advanced studies in Physiology.
 A large part of the Honours year is taken up with a full-time research project which may be laboratory or library based.
 This is where students get a feel for what a career in research is like and whether they are suited to it.

-4 Highers at AAAB (first sitting) or 5 Highers at AAAAB (two sittings) including Biology and Chemistry at AB or BA plus English, Maths and Chemistry or Physics at National 5.
+4 Highers at AAAB (first sitting) or 5 Highers at AAAAB (two sittings) including Biology and Chemistry plus English, Maths and Chemistry or Physics at National 5.

-For advanced entry to year 2, you would require 3 Advanced Highers at AAB including Biology and Chemistry at AB or BA.
+For advanced entry to year 2, you would require 3 Advanced Highers at AAB including Biology and Chemistry.

 Life Sciences and Medicine